-Prerequisites for Bachelor of Science in Dental Hygiene
+Bachelor of Science in Dental Hygiene (BSDH) Entry-Level

-- Applicants must first make application to IU Northwest if not previously admitted by an Indiana University campus.
-(Courses cannot be transferred without making application to IU Northwest.)
+1. Applicants must first make application to IU Northwest if not previously admitted by an Indiana University campus.
+(Courses cannot be transferred without making application to IU Northwest)

-- Items that must be submitted to the Dental Hygiene Program Admission Committee by February 1 include:
+3. Items that must be submitted to the Dental Hygiene Admissions Committee by February 1 include:

 Class size for the dental hygiene program is limited and each year there are more qualified applicants than can be accepted.
-Therefore, applicants are encouraged to consult with a program advisor for predental hygiene advising.
-The Dental Hygiene Admissions Committee reviews all applicants without discrimination or favor because of sex, age, race, religion, or national origin.
+Therefore, applicants are encouraged to consult with a Dental Education Program Advisor for pre-dental hygiene advising.

-Selection of dental hygiene students is based upon, but is not limited to, satisfying prerequisites, number of college credit hours satisfactorily completed, overall college grade point average, prerequisite GPA, high school rank, applicant Open House attendance, and an individual appraisal of the applicant's established record and potential for development.
+Selection of dental hygiene students is based upon, but is not limited to, successful completion of program prerequisites, number of college credit hours satisfactorily completed, college cumulative GPA, prerequisite GPA, high school rank, applicant Open House attendance, and an individual appraisal of the applicant's established record and potential for development.

 Required sciences, including Human Biology, Anatomy & Physiology I & II, Microbiology, and Chemistry must have been completed within seven (7) years prior to the semester in which a student begins the professional coursework of the dental hygiene program.